Xiaohao-Yang/Topic_Model_Evaluation/README.md

 * To get documents' keywords from the LLM, check 'example.py'.
 * To compute the similarity between 2 word sets, check 'word_set_similarity.py'.

-# Get contextalised word embeddings from LLMs
+# Get contextualised word embeddings from LLMs
+For our distance-based evaluation metrics, we consider word embeddings.
+The word embeddings can be static word embeddings from a pre-trained model such as 'Glove', or a dynamic word embedding that considers the context.

+Here we provide an example that obtains contextualised word embeddings from an LLM.

 # Run all evaluation metrics